Our research is editorially independent but we may earn a commission for purchases made through our links.

 Downtown Port Townsend

-Port Townsend, a Victorian seaport town, is set on the northeastern tip of the Olympic Peninsula.
+One of the most charming small towns in Washington State, Port Townsend is a Victorian seaport town set on the northeastern tip of the Olympic Peninsula.
 Surrounded by water and soaring jagged mountains, it was named one of America’s Best Small Towns by Fodor’s Travel Guides and even earned the distinction as the “City of Dreams” when it was officially settled back in 1851, with the hopes that it would become the largest harbor on the west coast.
 While that didn’t happen, it is still considered a city of dreams today, with people of all types and backgrounds giving up more lucrative careers in larger cities for the chance to live in one of the most picturesque places on the planet.
-Visit the downtown area where you’ll likely enjoy all types of entertainment right on its streets that are lined with beautiful century-old buildings which house a variety of restaurants and cafes, galleries and boutiques.
+Visit the downtown area where you’ll likely enjoy all types of entertainment right on its streets that are lined with beautiful century-old buildings that house a variety of restaurants and cafes, galleries and boutiques.

 Located on the peninsula’s furthest southwestern reaches, with its 28 miles of sand, Long Beach is one of the most visited oceanfront towns in the Pacific Northwest.
 It proclaims to be the “World’s Longest Beach,” and while that may not be technically true, it is amazing for all sorts of activities on the sand, including kite flying – the annual Washington State International Kite Festival is held here in August each year, and you’ll also find a World Kite Museum and Hall of Fame.
 While summer brings out elbow-to-elbow crowds, by visiting in the off-season, you’ll often have the sands all to yourself.
 You can take part in all sorts of activities geared for all ages, including carnival rides, games, bumper cars and a carousel.
 Rent a bicycle built for two, or a three-wheeler to cruise the beach.